Azure/azure-sdk-for-java/sdk/deviceupdate/azure-iot-deviceupdate/README.md

 Device Update for IoT Hub is a managed service that enables you to deploy over-the-air updates for your IoT devices.
 The client library has two main components:

-- **Updates**: update management (import, enumerate, delete, etc.)
+- **DeviceUpdate**: update management (import, enumerate, delete, etc.)
-- **Management**: device management (enumerate devices and retrieve device properties), deployment management (start and monitor update deployments to a set of devices)
+- **DeviceManagement**: device management (enumerate devices and retrieve device properties), deployment management (start and monitor update deployments to a set of devices)

 You can learn more about Device Update for IoT Hub by visiting [Device Update for IoT Hub](https://github.com/azure/iot-hub-device-update).